 - Target version changed from Version 2.0.0 to Future Release - Nice to have

-Updated by Antonio Locandro over 2 years ago
+Updated by Antonio Locandro almost 3 years ago

 It seems to be that this is partially enabled?
 You can toggle Coordinates/Extents so maybe just the precision needs to be updated to match that of coordinates?